|Original author(s)||Satoshi Nakamoto|

 Speculation And "Store Of Value"

 Bitcoin has had several massive rallies since its inception.
 One BTC is currently trading at $60,000.
-Bitcoin has proven itself to be one of the best means to store value and it has also proven itself as a interesting speculative financial instrument.
-Past performance does, of course, not guarantee future performance.
-It could go back down to 0 or it could proceed on to $100,000 per BTC.
+Bitcoin has proven itself to be one of the best means to store value, only second to Dogecoin in the 2021 crypto bubble.

 The Lightning Network